tenstorrent/tt-smi/README.md

 source "$HOME/.cargo/env"
 ```

 ### Optional
-Generate and source a python environment
+Generate and source a python environment.
+This is useful not only to isolate
+your environment, but potentially easier to debug and use.
+This environment
+can be shared if you want to use a single environment for all your Tenstorrent
+tools

 ```
 python3 -m venv .venv
 source .venv/bin/activate